xenopus-anatomy/xao/doc/index.md

 ### Editing tools

-The Xenopus Anatomy Ontology is avialable in Open Biomedical Ontologies (OBO) and Web Ontology Language (OWL) file formats and may be edited in either [OBO-Edit](http://oboedit.org/) or [Protégé](http://protege.stanford.edu/), respectively.
-Although it is acceptable to use either program exclusively, OBO-Edit is often a convenient choice for adding new terms, definitions, and definition cross-references, while Protégé makes it easy to subsequently add relationships (OWL `SubClasses Of`).
+The Xenopus Anatomy Ontology is maintained in Web Ontology Language (OWL) and Open Biomedical Ontologies (OBO) file formats.
+OWL files use standard RDF/XML syntax.
+The open-source OWL ontology editor [Protégé](http://protege.stanford.edu/) is the preferred tool for XAO development.
+[OBO-Edit](http://oboedit.org/) may also be used but development of the software has been mothballed.
+Protégé is able to open and save files in OBO format.

-If you use Protégé to create new terms (OWL `Classes`), you must configure it to generate proper URIs.
+Before creating new terms (OWL `Classes`) in Protégé, configure it to generate proper IRIs (Internationalized Resource Identifiers).
 Use the [dictionary](https://github.com/xenopus-anatomy/xao/blob/master/doc/utilities.md#dictionary) utility to find the most recently used XAO anatomy ID.
 Then in Protégé do the following:

  - Open Preferences and select the New Entities tab.
- - Set the Entity URI to end with *Auto-generated ID*.
+ - Set the Entity IRI to end with *Auto-generated ID*.
  - Set the Auto-generated ID to be *Numeric (iterative)*.
 	 - Prefix: *XAO_*
 	 - Suffix: *(leave blank)*